 Visit Our Campus

-This program is offered out of our School of Fashion and Jewellery and classes take place at our Casa Loma Campus, located at 160 Kendal Ave., Toronto, ON, Canada.
+This program is offered out of our School of Design and classes take place at our Casa Loma Campus, located at 160 Kendal Ave., Toronto, ON, Canada.

-On-campus information sessions are held on a regular basis.
+On-campus Open House sessions are held on a regular basis.
 Come and have your questions answered.
-Learn about the program content and career options, meet your friendly professors and staff and experience what it is like to be in a George Brown College classroom.
-Sign up for an Info Session.
+Learn about the program content and career options, meet your friendly professors and staff and experience what it is like to be in a George Brown Polytechnic classroom.
+Sign up for an info session.

 Campus tours are offered on a regular basis.
 Sign up for a campus tour today!
 You can also check out our virtual tour.